SheCompiles/Lexical-Analyzer/README.md

 ## Design & Implementation Explanations of Project 1
 ```
 - Quotes in the program: To ensure that stringconstant can be recognized, ensure that the quote is noted as " and not “
+- Trie table: We picked '200' as our maxtransition value to ensure we can yield a large enough array to hold all keywords and identifiers.